 - Adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

-- Recertify every 5 years, either through accruing Continuing Education Credits or passing the Art Therapy Credentials Board Examination (ATCBE).
+- Recertify your board certification (BC) every 5 years, either through accruing Continuing Education Credits or retaking and passing the Art Therapy Credentials Board Examination (ATCBE).

 If you don’t plan on renewing you may: